offsoc/glycin/README.md

 - The `-Dloaders` option allows to only build certain loaders.
 - The `-Dtest_skip_ext` option allows to skip certain image filename extensions during tests.
 The `-Dtest_skip_ext=heic` might be needed if x265 is not available.
+- Running integration tests requires the glycin loaders to be installed.
+By default this is done by `meson test` automatically.
+This behavior can be changed by setting `-Dtest_skip_install=true`.